Global optimization of multilayer dielectric coatings for precision measurements: Case studies and results

 \subsection{HR cavity mirror coating for a gravitational wave detector}

-The aLIGO interferometers are designed to have Fabry-P\'erot arm cavities with finesse $\approx 450$, for which the output coupling mirrors of the Fabry-P\'erot arm cavities (referred to as the End Test Mass, ETM) is required to have $T \leq 5 \mathrm{ppm}$ at $\lambda_1 = 1064 \mathrm{nm}$ \cite{ETMspec:09}.
-It also has to have $R \geq 99\%$ for $\lambda_2 = 532 \mathrm{nm}$ to facilitate sensing and control of the arm cavity length using an auxiliary laser wavelength during the lock-acquisiton process \cite{Mullavey:12, Izumi:12}.
+The aLIGO interferometers are designed to have Fabry-P\'erot arm cavities with finesse $\approx 450$, for which the output coupling mirrors of the Fabry-P\'erot arm cavities (referred to as the End Test Mass, ETM) is required to have $T = 5 \pm 1 \mathrm{ppm}$ at $\lambda_1 = 1064 \mathrm{nm}$ \cite{ETMspec:09}.
+It is also required to have $R = 96.8\%$ at $\lambda_2 = 532 \mathrm{nm}$ to facilitate sensing and control of the arm cavity length using an auxiliary laser wavelength during the lock-acquisiton process \cite{Mullavey:12, Izumi:12}.

 Additionally, since thermally driven microscopic fluctuations in the coating's optical and physical thickness is expected to limit the sensitivity of the instrument in the $100 \mathrm{Hz} \text{-} 1 \mathrm{kHz}$ frequency band, the chosen coating design's thermo-optic (TO) and Brownian noise spectral densities should not exceed specified thresholds in this frequency range.
 For $\mathrm{SiO}_2 / \mathrm{Ta}_2 \mathrm{O}_5$ coatings of the type used on the aLIGO optics, the mechanical loss angle, $\phi_{\mathrm{dielectric}}$ is $\approx 17 \times$ larger for $\mathrm{Ta}_2 \mathrm{O}_5$ than for $\mathrm{SiO}_2$ \cite{Amato:2021}, and so the total thickness of the latter in a given coating design dominates the thermal noise contribution.
 Hence, the design should be optimized for minimum thermal noise, while still meeting other requirements.